-This article will explore how suit order influences poker and where it makes a difference.
+This article will explore how suit rankings influence a poker game and where it makes a difference.

 What is the Standard Suit Order in Poker?